Abertillery Gas Works.

 In January 1882 the Brynmawr and Abertillery Gas and Water Company had notice that the Abertillery Local Board intended to purchase the Gas Works at Abertillery.

 Mr and Mrs Thomas Mitchell, Gas Works House.

-On Friday 7th May 1880 a meeting of the Abertillery Local Board took place, the following members attended – Mr P. A. Williams (Chairman); Mr T. Phillips; Mr S. N. Jones; Mr T. Webb; Mr J. James; Mr G. L. Hiley and Mr Shepard (Clerk): At this meeting the quality of the Water and Gas supplies were discussed and a take over of the works was discussed.
+On Friday 7th May 1880 a meeting of the Abertillery Local Board took place, the following members attended – Mr P. A. Williams (Chairman); Mr T. Phillips; Mr S. N. Jones; Mr T. Webb; Mr J. James; Mr G. L. Hiley and Mr Shepard (Clerk): At this meeting the quality of the water and gas supplies were discussed and a take over of the works was also discussed.

 The Town Lamplighters.

 In March 1889 there were only 2 lamplighters employed at Abertillery to cover the whole town, it was reported that they had to light the lamps at dusk and extinguish them at dawn, as of the meagre number of lamplighters this operation was reportedly not being carried out properly.

 In September 1889 the Abertillery Local Board employed lamplighters at Aberbeeg, their wages were 10s.
 6d. and 11s. per week inclusive of oil and fuses.
 At Abertillery the surveyor was authorised to employ 3 lamplighters with a wage of 14s. each, per week.
 This was later increased by 3d. per day.
 The wage of 14s. is approximately £94.00. in today’s money.

 The Takeover of the Brynmawr and Abertillery Gas and Water Co by the Local Board.